How many times have you heard people criticizing others for having bred a Frenchie with some undesirable conformational feature?

 We (the owners and breeders), the veterinary profession and the KC want healthier dogs and in breeds with some single-gene recessive diseases, DNA tests are available that will identify normal 'carriers' of the undesirable gene, allowing a breeder to screen potential breeding stock.

-But there is only one DNA test for our Frenchies the DNA HC HSF4 test for Hereditary Cataracts.
+But there are only two DNA tests for our Frenchies the DNA HC HSF4 test for Hereditary Cataracts and the DNA test for Degenerative Myelopathy ( DM)

 This is where the French Bulldog Health Scheme becomes a valuable tool, as one of the goals of the scheme is to enable breeders to make more informed choices in their selection of breeding stock from the results and knowledge obtained from the tests.